 Today’s post is all about my favorite quick meal that happens to be gluten free, dairy free, and totally delicious.
-Korean beef bowls, or Bibimbap, is a recipe I’m excited to share with you!
+Korean beef bowls, or Bibimbap, is a 30 minute easy dinner or lunch recipe I’m excited to share with you!
 Enjoy this American spin on a Korean staple.

 I’m a huge fan of Korean food.
 My husband and I had the opportunity to visit Korea during our college years.
 We almost didn’t leave because of the food.
 Shallow?
 I don’t care.
 Korean food is SO good.